DarinDev1000/AngularFormLesson1/README.md

 # AngularFormLesson1

-This project was used during an Angular bootcamp at ValleyWorx (Summer 2019).
+This project was used during an Angular bootcamp at ValleyWorx (Summer 2019) to teach Angular Forms.

+I have also used it in a tutorial for hosting on AWS.
+[Hosting a SPA (Angular/React/Vue) or static website with Amazon Web Services](https://medium.com/@darindev1000/hosting-angular-or-a-static-website-with-amazon-web-services-625d564b3464?source=friends_link&sk=b4864a042d6af15e13ed3f58c7d612e1)

 It is now being hosted on AWS S3 with CloudFront and Route 53 at https://form-lesson.darindev1000.com